kmamal/node-sdl/README.md

 Helper function which calls the appropriate `write*` method of `Buffer` based on the format the instance was opened with.
 For example, for an instance opened with the `'f32'` sample format, a call to `audioinstance.writeSample(buffer, value, offset)` would be equivalent to `buffer.writeFloatLE(value, offset)`.

-### audioInstance.writerName

-* `<string>`

-The name of the appropriate `write*` method of `Buffer` based on the format the instance was opened with.
-Most of the time you will want to use [audioInstance.writeSample](#audioinstancewritesamplebuffer-value-offset) directly.
-The method name is only really useful for passing to worker threads.

 ### audioInstance.buffered